Brodja-Miseri. A play in seven acts, day 2

 Act IV: Waiting for Brodja-Miseri

 * Brodja-Miseri = the faint vertigo of being six and one at the same time.
-The word, it turned out, had been there from the start, spelled out in the opening letters of who we were.
+The word, it turns out, had been there from the start, hidden in their own names, two letters apiece.

 Act V: Six Throws, Six Portraits

-While six separate sheets of paper were painted, another process unfolded.
-Over each drawing a rope was held, dropped, and photographed where it landed.
-Six sheets, six throws, six photographs.
-The rope was lifted away; the drawings remain, but the brief crossing of the rope lives on only in the images.
-A month later, their true nature surfaced: six portraits, one of each member of the group.
+While six separate sheets of paper are painted, another process unfolds.
+Over each sheet a rope is held, dropped, and photographed where it lands.
+Six sheets, six throws, six images.
+Later, their true nature emerges: six portraits, one of each player.

 Act VI: Intermission: a smaller drama

-At the mouth of the cave, a tiny crab spider sat motionless over a bee she had caught.
-The bee was already dead, slowly drained while work continued nearby.
-Her patience was rewarded, which was more than could be said for the six wanderers inside.
+At the mouth of the cave, a tiny crab spider sits motionless over a bee she has caught.
+The bee is already dead, slowly drained while work continues nearby.
+Her patience is rewarded, which is more than can be said for the six players inside.

 Act VII: The Magic Carpet Ride

-A final sheet of cardboard had been painted.
-A last gesture stepped in: daisies were picked at the mouth of the cave and fixed to the board with wet acrylic, before the rope fell onto it one final time.
-Once dry, the board was carried to the edge of the cave.
-Earlier that day, paper aeroplanes had been filmed flying into the depths; now it was the cardboard's turn.
-Launched into the void, the flying carpet went down like one more paper aeroplane, until it came to rest on the rocks below.
+A final sheet of cardboard has been painted.
+A last gesture steps in: one of the players picks daisies at the mouth of the cave and fixes them to the board with wet acrylic, before the rope falls onto it one final time.
+Once dry, the board is carried to the edge of the cave.
+Earlier that day, paper aeroplanes have been filmed flying into the depths; now it is the cardboard's turn.
+Launched into the void, the flying carpet goes down like one more paper aeroplane, until it comes to rest on the rocks below.